mesonbuild/meson/docs/markdown/snippets/visibility.md

 ## Keyword argument for GNU symbol visibility

-Build targets got a new keyword, `symbol_visibility` that controls how symbols are exported from shared libraries.
+Build targets got a new keyword, `gnu_symbol_visibility` that controls how symbols are exported from shared libraries.
 This is most commonly used to hide implementation symbols like this:

 ```meson
 shared_library('mylib', ...